Unity-Technologies/ml-agents/ml-agents/README.md

     Define the reset parameters on the Academy Inspector window in the Unity Editor.
 - **Step : `env.step(action, memory=None, text_action=None)`**
   Sends a step signal to the environment using the actions.
-For each brain :
+For each Brain :
-  - `action` can be one dimensional arrays or two dimensional arrays if you have multiple agents per brains.
+  - `action` can be one dimensional arrays or two dimensional arrays if you have multiple agents per Brain.
   - `memory` is an optional input that can be used to send a list of floats per agents to be retrieved at the next step.
   - `text_action` is an optional input that be used to send a single string per agent.

-    Returns a dictionary mapping brain names to BrainInfo objects.
+    Returns a dictionary mapping Brain names to BrainInfo objects.

-    For example, to access the BrainInfo belonging to a brain called 'brain_name', and the BrainInfo field 'vector_observations':
+    For example, to access the BrainInfo belonging to a Brain called 'brain_name', and the BrainInfo field 'vector_observations':

     ```python